CDC recommends shorter COVID isolation, quarantine for all

 The Centers for Disease Control and Prevention announced the changes Monday.

-CDC officials said the guidance is in keeping with growing evidence that the coronavirus is most infectious in the two days before and three days after symptom onset.
+CDC officials said the guidance is in keeping with growing evidence that the coronavirus is most infectious two days before and three days after symptom onset.

 The decision also was influenced by a recent surge in COVID-19 cases, driven by the omicron variant.